rahulraopune/Snowden2.0/Argument Mining/README.md

                         'NNP': 0}
 ```

 We use parse trees because they are constructed based on either the constituency relation of constituency grammars or the dependency relation of dependency grammars.
+We have used TAG because it is a semantic feature.

 **3. Creation of TF-IDF vectorizer :**

-The TF-IDF vectorizer will tokenize documents, learn the vocabulary and inverse document frequency weightings, and allows to encode new documents.
-It Transforms the text to feature vectors that can be used as input to estimator.
-In each vector, the numbers (weights) represent features TF-IDF score.
+We created TF-IDF feature vectors using `TfidfVectorizer` from `sklearn`.
+We built this feature vector on the whole text and then combined it with the POS+TAG feature vectors.
 We later send this to a classifier i.e., SVM for predicting the output `0/1`.

 **4. SVM classifier using `sklearn` python library :**

 SVM can easily handle multiple continuous and categorical variables.
 SVM constructs a hyperplane in multidimensional space to separate different classes.

+We chose the SVM model because of the following key features:
+- SVM has regularization parameters that avoid overfitting.
+- It is memory efficient.
+- It is defined by convex optimization which results in no local minima.

 We use `kernel=rbf` and `C=10**8` because these were the `best_params_` which our cross-validation experiment results. `sklearn` library has an in-built `svm.SVC` used to fit the model with input variable `x` and output variable `Y` in the training set.
 Later, we try to predict the validation set containing `x_test`.
 We write the predicted value i.e., `0/1` to the output `output.json` file.

 **Note :**

-No preprocessing of data was done in this approach because we chose POS as our features.
-**to be changed**

-Doing pre-processing, we would have deleted words which would have been important for Parts-of-Speech feacture vectores.
-So if we used pre-processing, these words would have been removed from the sentences and will result in incorrect POS feature vector.
+No pre-processing was done in our implementation because we observed that with pre-processing (eg, removing stopwords/punctuation), words that are important in the context of POS feature vector like punctuation, conjunction (e.g., "and") were removed eventually giving us below-average performance.